Benjins/yap/README.md

  - _crawl\_user.py_: A python script for finding all the public video URLS of a particular uploader (OR playlist...naming, I know).
  - _crawl\_related.py_: A python script that given a set of youtube videos, produces their related videos from the sidebar.
  - _crawl\_search.py_: A python script that will deliver the videos that youtube returns in its search query for the given terms.

+See [here](https://benjins.com/yap) for a live demo of some recovered annotations re-rendered over their source videos.

 There are some other resources that may be useful: